lucaspoffo/renet/renet_steam/README.md

 ## Example

-You can try the steam echo example with:
+You can try the steam echo example with (steam needs to be running in the background):

 - server: `cargo run --example echo server`
 - client: `cargo run --example echo client [HOST_STEAM_ID]`